shawnmflemingc/faq/commongisfiles.md

 - **Limitations:**
   - While increasingly supported, it may not be as universally compatible as shapefiles in some older GIS systems.
-  - More complex to manage compared to shapefiles.
+  - More complex to manage compared to shapefiles as you must open the GeoPackage in software to "manage" its individual layers and content.

 ---

 ## **3. ESRI File Geodatabase**

 - **What It Is:**
   - The ESRI File Geodatabase (FileGDB) is a proprietary format developed by ESRI for storing, managing, and analyzing spatial data within the ArcGIS platform.
+File Geodatabases show up as a folder on your drive.
+It is similar to a GeoPackage in that it can contain multiple layers and datasets.
+To Copy/Move the Geodatabase outside of ArcGIS Pro, copy/Move the entire directory and do not modify/delete/copy the individual files within that directory.

 - **Components:**
   - A FileGDB is a folder that contains multiple files representing a comprehensive database.
 It can include various data types, such as vector data, raster data, tables, and relationships between data sets.
+You cannot modify a FileGDB using Windows and must use ArcGIS Pro.
   - Supports complex data models, including topologies, networks, and relationships between different datasets.

 - **Advantages:**